pytorch/tensordict/docs/source/saving.rst

 However, this approach also has some disadvantages:

-- Not every data type can be saved. :obj:`~tensordict.tensorclass` allows to save non-tensor data provided that these data can be represented in a json file, but regular TensorDict do not support such functionality as of today.
+- Not every data type can be saved. :obj:`~tensordict.tensorclass` allows to save any non-tensor data: if these data can be represented in a json file, a json format will be used.
+Otherwise, non-tensor data will be saved independently with :func:`~torch.save` as a fallback.
+  The :class:`~tensordict.NonTensorData` class can be used to represent non-tensor data in a regular :class:`~tensordict.TensorDict` instance.

 tensordict's memory-mapped API relies on four core method:
 :meth:`~tensordict.TensorDictBase.memmap_`, :meth:`~tensordict.TensorDictBase.memmap`,